EndPointCorp/end-point-blog/2012/05/24/simple-pagination-with-ajax-heres.html.md

 Content-type: application/json
 ```

-Now we need a Javascript function to retrieve a slice; I'll use jQuery here as it's my preferred solution (and because I'm not at all fluent in non-jQuery approaches!).
+Now we need a JavaScript function to retrieve a slice; I'll use jQuery here as it's my preferred solution (and because I'm not at all fluent in non-jQuery approaches!).

 ```javascript
 function(){